-As in previous editions, each chapter contains "Web Links," guiding students to Websites that provide additional data or policy discussions.
-There is an updated list of "Selected Readings" that include both standard references in a particular area and recent applications.
-Finally, the Sixth Edition adds one additional end-of-chapter problem in each chapter.
+As in previous editions, each chapter contains "Web Links," guiding students to websites that provide additional data or policy discussions.
+There is an updated list of "Selected Readings" that includes both standard references in a particular area as well as recent applications.
+Finally, each chapter in the Seventh Edition continues to offer 15 end-of-chapter problems, but there is at least one brand new problem in each chapter.